ICATMAR/EPSPFuraDelsBaus2024/README.md

 This repository shows the trajectories of participants laying down on a paddle surf on the morning of the 17th of september of 2024.
+This experiment was done in the framework of the [European Performing Science Program](https://epsp.fundacionepica.org/).
 In the following sections you will find an explanation of the protocol followed.

 [Click here to see the data](https://icatmar.github.io/EPSPFuraDelsBaus2024/)

 # European Performing Science Program (EPSP) - workshop #21
-## Reto 1 - Deriva en el mar
+## Challenge - Drifting at sea
-**Objective**: To validate the ocean currents measured by ICATMAR's high-frequency radars and study the pattern of dispersion.
+**Objective**: To validate the ocean currents measured by [ICATMAR's high-frequency radars](https://www.icatmar.cat/oceanografia-operacional/) and study the pattern of dispersion.

 **Method**: A group of 19 participants will drift with the current for 30 minutes off the coast of Badalona beach.
 Each participant will track their position using a mobile app (Strava).
 At the start of the experiment, they will form a circle in the water to facilitate the measurement of dispersion over time.